 Grab your free Miles & Gurulmundi Wildflower Tour and Condamine Bell Tour brochures at our Visitor Information Centres.

 Originally named Dogwood Crossing in 1844 by explorer Ludwig Leichhardt after the area’s prolific Dogwood shrubs, Miles was later named for the then William Miles, Minister for the Railways and local Member of Parliament.
 Its wide streets are a legacy of the time when bullock wagons turned here at the teamsters camp.

-- Take a stroll along the Dogwood Creek Walking Track, enjoy the spectacular native waterlilies on Chinaman’s Lagoon or take a self drive tour of the springtime wildflowers.
+Take a stroll along the Dogwood Creek Walking Track.
+Enjoy a peaceful picnic at Chinaman’s Lagoon and see the spectacular rare pink native water lilies in summer and early autumn.
+Take a self drive tour of the springtime wildflowers.

 Twenty kilometres west of Miles and once a thriving settlement, Drillham’s railway weir on the creek provided water for steam locomotives.
 Reminders of these times can still be seen by the creek and roadside.

 A further 22km west along the Warrego Highway, Dulacca was established in 1879 with the coming of the railway.

 Discover the town’s history and wartime contribution at the Roy Henderson Park.

 Enjoy a cold drink at the Dulacca Hotel, known as the ‘Waterhole on the Hill’, dating from 1908.

 Located 33km south of Miles on the banks of the meandering Condamine River, Condamine is home to the famous Condamine or ‘Bullfrog’ Bell, created by a local blacksmith.